discord-net/Discord.Net/docs/faq/basics/dependency-injection.md

 [Dependency Injection]: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection
 [video]: https://www.youtube.com/watch?v=QtDTfn8YxXg

-## Why is my `CommandService` complaining about a missing dependency?
+## Why is my Command/Interaction Service complaining about a missing dependency?

 If you encounter an error similar to `Failed to create MyModule, dependency MyExternalDependency was not found.`, you may have forgotten to add the external dependency to the dependency container.

-Starting from Discord.Net 2.0, all dependencies required by each module must be present when the module is loaded into the [CommandService].
-This means when loading the module, you must pass a valid [IServiceProvider] with the dependency loaded before the module can be successfully registered.

 For example, if your module, `MyModule`, requests a `DatabaseService` in its constructor, the `DatabaseService` must be present in the